masschallenge/django-accelerator/README.md

 2\.
 Run `python manage.py migrate`

 3\.
-The new class should now appear in your application's admin and through the Django shell.
+The installed models should now appear in your application's admin and through the Django shell.

 ## Development